| | |

 No reviews

-This French toast recipe is gonna be your next big breakfast obsession!
-Crisp on the outside, soft and creamy in the middle.
+This French toast recipe will become your next breakfast obsession!
+It’s crisp on the outside, soft and creamy on the inside, and so easy to make!

 • Total Time: 30 minutes